 Can my personal information be found when my pet’s microchip is scanned?

 No, the microchip ID number is the only thing that is found when it is scanned.
 That ID number will be searched to identify what microchip company your pet’s chip is registered with.
 From there, the animal shelter or vet clinic that scans your lost pet can contact the registry to notify them that the pet has been found.
 The microchip registry will then either provide your contact information to the veterinarian or shelter, or they will reach out directly to let you know that your pet has been found.

 Do microchips expire?

 No. Once inserted, microchips never expire.
-Every microchip comes in packaging with an expiration date, but that only tells the shelter or clinic how long the package will remain sterile.
+Every chip comes in packaging with an expiration date, but that only tells the shelter or clinic how long the package will remain sterile.
 If the chip is planted before that date, it will stay safe and sterile.
-In some cases, the chip may migrate to a different location under your pet’s skin as they get older, which is why clinics and shelters scan the entire animal when looking for a chip.
-In extremely rare cases, the chip may come out or stop working at some point after placement – this is why at every vet visit, your pet should be scanned for a chip to ensure that it is still present and working!
+In some cases, the chip may migrate to a different location under your pet’s skin as they get older.
+This is why clinics and shelters scan the entire animal when looking for a chip.
+In extremely rare cases, the chip may come out or stop working at some point after placement.
+For this reason, at every vet visit, your pet should be scanned for a chip to ensure that it is still present and working!

 Get Your Pet Chipped Today!

 If your pet ever gets separated from you, microchips are your best bet at being reunited.
 You can purchase a microchip for your pet at any Emancipet location for just $20!
 Click here to find the clinic closest to you.
 No appointment needed!

 YOU Can Help Keep Pets & Families Together

 If every pet had access to this simple, low-cost procedure, their family could be reunited if bad luck does strike.
 But vet care is still out of reach for far too many families.